seam

 cat example.sex | seam --html > example.html

-You may also very well use here-strings and here-docs, if your shell supports it.
+You may also use here-strings or here-docs, if your shell supports it.

 seam --html <<< "(p Hello World)"